discobeetlesoftware/Poker-Game-Composer/README.md

 5. `npm run-script server`
 6. In a browser, navigate to [http://localhost:3385](http://localhost:3385)

+### Game Data
+The game data is stored as JSON files, 1 per game.
+Each file contains a representation of the structural elements of the game, as well as metadata with some supporting info.

+**The structure of these JSON files is subject to change.** The existing structure lacks necessary components to describe some lesser known, more complicated poker game variants (e.g. Banco), so it's probably better to say it's guarenteed to change.

 ### Notice
 This is prototype software.
 It provides only a basic user experience, contains potentially catastrophic bugs, and has missing functionality.
 Do not rely on it.